condense9/hark-lang/guide/src/vm/source-to-success-compilation.md

 ### Register imports

 Any `import` expressions at file top-level are saved as named bindings in the final executable.
-They're also wrapped in Teal functions so that they can be called just like Teal functions (`#F:foo` above).
+They're also wrapped in Hark functions so that they can be called just like Hark functions (`#F:foo` above).
 Currently this wrapped version is only needed when calling a Python function asychronously -- usually, the Python function is called directly.